-Dressing and undressing your baby is a great moment to bond, interact and maybe even play a game of Peek-a-boo.
+Dressing and undressing your baby is a great moment to bond, interact, and maybe even play a game of Peek-a-boo.
 It might seem a difficult task at first, but you’ll see that with time and practice you’ll be an expert clothes-changer.

 How do I dress my baby?

-5. Repeat the same steps for every layer of clothing.
+- Repeat the same steps for every layer of clothing.
 If you put on pants, use the same accordion technique for each leg.

-6. Finally, don’t forget his or her little socks.
+- Finally, don’t forget her little socks.

 How do I undress my baby?

-1. Lay your baby on his or her back.
+- Lay her on her back.

-3. If your little one wears pants, begin from there.
+- If your little one wears pants, begin from there.
 Unbutton and gently slide them down.

-6. If you need to remove a romper, unzip or unbutton it and carefully lift your little one to gently slide the romper off, one arm and one leg at a time.
+- If you need to remove a romper, unzip or unbutton it and carefully lift your little one to gently slide the romper off, one arm and one leg at a time.